eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ## **Configuration and Usage Tips**

 - Delete any filters when no longer required.
-Filters are saved automatically and so the list can become hard to manage.
+Filters are saved automatically and so the list might become hard to manage.
 - Restrict filters to a maximum of two wildcard entries to avoid heavy resource usage.
 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## **Features**: